 International Relations Minor

-Goal 1: Key Concepts/Theories: Students will understand core concepts and/or theories in the discipline.
+Goal 1: Key Concepts/Theories: Students will understand core concepts and/or theories within international relations.

-Outcome 1: Students will identify, define, and/or explain the content, core concepts, and theories in the discipline.
+Outcome 1: Students will identify, define, and/or explain the content, core concepts, and theories that guide international relations from an integrated, interdisciplinary perspective.

-Goal 2: Write/Argue: Students will develop arguments based on theory and/or evidence.
+Goal 2: Write/Argue: Students will develop arguments based on evidence.

-Outcome 2: Students will articulate verbally and/or in writing an argument which defines, explains, and/or analyzes the content, process, and/or outcomes relevant to the discipline.
+Outcome 2: Students will articulate verbally and/or in writing an argument which defines, explains, and/or analyzes the content, process, and/or outcomes relevant to international relations.

-Goal 3: Analyze: Students will evaluate arguments using theoretical principles or empirical evidence.
+Goal 3: Analyze: Students will evaluate arguments using empirical evidence.

-Outcome 3: Students will apply a variety of tools, methods, or perspectives to critically analyze and/or evaluate issues relevant to the discipline.
+Outcome 3: Students will apply a variety of tools, methods, or perspectives to critically analyze and/or evaluate issues relevant to international relations.

-Goal 4: World outside the classroom: Students will participate in experiential learning related to the discipline.
+Goal 4: World outside the classroom: Students will participate in experiential learning related to international relations.

 Outcome 4: Students will demonstrate career preparation through experiential learning opportunities that are closely related to international relations or a related field through the development of interpersonal, analytical, and/or problem-solving skills.